PierreZ/fdb-book/src/00_welcome.md

 * The early chapters provide an introduction to FoundationDB, why it may interest you, and what is a layer.
 * The Record-Layer chapter is focusing on the Record-Layer, a Java library to write layers made by Apple.
-* The middle chapters discuss key utilities and features provided by the bindings, and describe best-pratcises to write layers to maximize performance and scalability.
+* The middle chapters discuss key utilities and features provided by the bindings, and describe best-practises to write layers to maximize performance and scalability.
 * The last chapters are describing core elements of FoundationDB, such as read/write path, or the simulation framework.